SeacowX/SeacowX.github.io/_news/announcement_2.md

 related_posts: false
 ---

 :tada: :tada: I have decided to accept the PhD offer from King's College London.
-I will be working on _"Character Centric Narrative Understanding"_ with Professor Yulan He starting this fall!
+I will be working on _"Character-Centric Narrative Understanding"_ with Professor Yulan He starting this fall!